U8NWXD/behaviorcodeAuto/README.md

 compatible form can be found in the [fork](https://github.com/U8NWXD/behaviorcode) of `behaviorcode`.

+## Dependencies
+Besides the standard `R` dependencies which will be loaded by the code, you must have my [fork](https://github.com/U8NWXD/behaviorcode) of `behaviorcode`, version at least 0.1.0 and less than 1.0.0.

 ## Configuration
 `behaviorcodeAuto` can be configured through a command-line interface.
 When prompted, you can choose to use a configuration file